Skip to the main content.

 What’s the typical restaurant markup?

 “3x to 4x food cost” is a common rule of thumb, but it’s not a reliable universal standard.
-Pricing needs to account for labor, overhead, demand, and perceived value—not ingredient cost alone.
+Pricing needs to account for labor, overhead, demand, and perceived value — not ingredient cost alone.
 Multiple pricing experts warn that rigid “3x” pricing oversimplifies restaurant economics.

 Managing Labor Costs for Long-Term Success

-Paytronix helps operators centralize scheduling, labor tracking, and performance visibility so labor issues surface early and corrective action is fast.
-Book a demo now to see how Paytronix can simplify your tech stack and free up time to hire, train, and grow.
+Paytronix has tools that complement your scheduling management and labor cost efficiencies.
+Book a demo to see how Paytronix can simplify your tech stack and free up time to hire, train, and grow.

 What's the Average Restaurant Rent as a Percentage of Sales?